 After that moment, nor membership period or salary changes will be considered for pension calculation (not scheme meaningful).Scheme meaningful job

 The first part of the retirement pension (P1) of the civil servants appointed before 1993-09-01 (related to the time of service before 2006-01-01) is, in principle, calculated upon the salary of the job the member had at 2005-12-31.

 However, there are some situations in which the pensionable remuneration is:

 The second part of the retirement pension (P2) of the civil servants appointed before 1993-09-01 (related to the time of service after 2005-12-31) and the whole retirement pension of those appointed from 1993-09-01 onwards are calculated according to the rules that apply to private workers / Social Security pensions (average of pensionable remuneration during the entire career).Method of calculation

-The key factors in determining the amount of ordinary retirement pension are the pensionable salary net of contributions to the pension scheme and the length of time of service / membership (in years and complete months expressed in years), limited to 36 years (members having, at least, 60 years of age and 36 years of service during 2005 or only the membership length condition) or to 40 years.
+The key factors in determining the amount of ordinary retirement pension are the pensionable salary net of contributions to the pension scheme and the length of time of service / membership (in years and complete months expressed in years), limited to 36 years (members having, at least, 36 years of service during 2005) or to 40 years.

-The scheme members that had, on the 31st December of 2005, at least, 60 years of age and 36 years of time of service keep the former pension method of calculation.
+The scheme members that had, on the 31st December of 2005, at least, 36 years of service keep the former pension method of calculation.